virtualritz/after-effects/README.md

 The `just` command will package and install the example plugin.

-To debug loading process consult the `Plugin Loading.log` or run AfterEffects from the CLI in your debugger of choice.
+To debug the loading process consult the `Plugin Loading.log` or run AfterEffects from the CLI in your debugger of choice.

 The most common causes of plugin loading failure on MacOs are lack of signing, and incorrect PkgInfo or Info.plist contents.